ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

 Implementations MUST adhere to the following requirements:

-* The VR Computed Identifier algorithm applies only to *identifiable* objects, that is, objects with an `id` property.

 * The VR Computed Identifier is NOT defined if used with any other normalization, serialization, or digest mechanism to generate a GA4GH Computed Identifier.